 Passing in a hid_t identifier that represents any other HDF5 entity is considered an error.

 It is an error to pass an HDF5 file identifier (obtained from H5Fopen() or H5Fcreate()) to this function.
-Use H5Fis_corked() instead.
+Use H5F version instead.

 Misuse of this function can cause the cache to exhaust available memory.

-Objects can be uncorked with H5Ouncork() or H5Funcork().
+Objects can be returned to the default automatic flush behavior with H5Oenable_mdc_flushes().

-Corking only pertains to new or dirty metadata entries.
+Flush prevention only pertains to new or dirty metadata entries.
 Clean entries can be evicted from the cache.

-Corking an object that is already corked will return an error.
+Calling this function on an object that has already had flushes disabled will return an error.

 Parameters:

-hid_t object_id IN: ID of object to be corked in the cache.
+hid_t object_id IN: ID of object that will have flushes disabled.

 (See the above notes for restrictions)